Simplicity is a form of art...

 Let's talk about how SELinux governs network streams (and how it reflects this into the policy).

 When you don't do fancy stuff like SECMARK or netlabeling, then the classes that you should keep an eye on are tcp_socket and udp_socket (depending on the protocol).
-There used to be …
+There used to be node and …

 SELinux mount options